aosabook/500lines/dagoba/chapter.md

 }
 ```

 The only difference between them is what they do when a cycle is about to be formed: for vertices, we skip the edge list entirely.
-For edges, we replace each vertex with its id.
+For edges, we replace each vertex with its ID.
 That gets rid of all the cycles we created while building the graph.

 We're manually manipulating JSON in `Dagoba.jsonify`, which generally isn't recommended as the JSON format is persnickety.
 Even in a dose this small it's easy to miss something and hard to visually confirm correctness.